-Protected classes are groups of people with a common characteristic who are legally protected from discriminated harrassment on the basis of that characteristic.
+Protected classes are groups of people with a common characteristic who are legally protected from discriminated harassment on the basis of that characteristic.
 These groups are protected by both federal and state laws.

-The College recognizes the following as protected classes: race, color, religion, sex (including sexual harrassment, sexual violence, sexual assault, dating violence, domestic abuse, stalking), pregnancy, national origin, ancestry, physical or mental disability, age, martical status, veteran status, genetic informaiton, gender identity, sexual orientation and HIV/AIDS status.
+The College recognizes the following as protected classes: race, color, religion, sex (including sexual harassment, sexual violence, sexual assault, dating violence, domestic abuse, stalking), pregnancy, national origin, ancestry, physical or mental disability, age, marital status, veteran status, genetic information, gender identity, sexual orientation and HIV/AIDS status.

 My concern is both a complaint and a grade dispute.
 Which process should I use to resolve these concerns?

 The College’s Procedure on Student Complaints and Grade Disputes lists two distinct and separate processes.
 In this instance, please follow both the Student Complaint process and the Grade Dispute process as described in the Student Handbook.
 Please note that the Grade Dispute process is only for final recorded grades.
 This excludes grades on individual assignments and exams.

 I received a letter stating that someone has reported a concern involving me and that I allegedly violated the Student Code of Conduct.
 What should I do?